Row of beehives in a UK apiary representing bee health and disease management

 Good hive hygiene is one of the most effective tools you have for reducing disease pressure.
 Many of the best habits are simple and low-cost, but they rely on consistency:

-Working with official UK guidance and BeeBase
+Working with Official UK Guidance and BeeBase

 Close-up of honey bees landing at a hive entrance being checked for health